 Hector puts his helmet back on and heads back into battle.
 The women of Troy begin to mourn Hector, convinced that he will never return from battle with the Achaeans.
 Paris joins Hector as they run back into battle.
 Hector scolds Paris, calling him a good soldier who hangs back, and the two head forward into battle.

 The Trojan women’s lament for Hector seems to predict his death, indicating that his demise is fated.
-Paris gives a partial compliment to Paris, showing that he has more good qualities than his looks, though it also suggests that Paris’ failures as a soldier is not his skill or strength but his courage.
+Hector gives a partial compliment to Paris, showing that he has more good qualities than his looks, though it also suggests that Paris’ failures as a soldier is not his skill or strength but his courage.